 - (b) Those grievances that are suitable for expedited arbitration pursuant to (a) above shall be scheduled to be heard on the next available expedited arbitration date.
 Expedited arbitration dates shall be mutually agreed to by the parties and shall be scheduled monthly or as otherwise mutually agreed to by the parties and will be at a location central to the geographic area in which the dispute arose. - (c) Once a grievance has an expedited arbitration date the party that bears the onus for the grievance will provide all particulars and documents in their possession relating to the grievance.
 Disclosure must be provided no later than 30 calendar days prior to the expedited arbitration date unless there is mutual agreement to waive this timeline.
 The responding party must provide disclosure no later than 20 calendar days prior to the expedited arbitration date unless there is mutual agreement to waive this timeline.
-This requirement does not preclude further disclosure of particulars and documents up to and including the expedited arbitration date. - (d) After the expedited arbitration date has been set, and no later than 15 calendar days prior to the expedited arbitration date, either party may, upon providing written notification to the other party and to the administrators, remove the matter from expedited arbitration and refer it to arbitration. - (e) As the process is intended to be informal and non-legal, outside lawyers will not be used to represent either party. - (f) The Parties shall make every effort to make use of an agreed to statement of facts. - (g) All presentations are to be short and concise and are to include a comprehensive opening statement. - (h) The Parties agree to make limited use of authorities during their presentations. - (i) The Arbitrator shall hear the grievances and shall render a decision within two working days of such hearings.
-No written reasons for the decision shall be provided beyond that which the Arbitrator deems appropriate to convey a decision. - (j) Prior to rendering a decision, the Arbitrator may assist the Parties in mediating a resolution to the grievance.
+This requirement does not preclude further disclosure of particulars and documents up to and including the expedited arbitration date. - (d) After the expedited arbitration date has been set, and no later than 15 calendar days prior to the expedited arbitration date, either party may, upon providing written notification to the other party and to the administrators, remove the matter from expedited arbitration and refer it to arbitration. - (e) As the process is intended to be informal and non-legal, outside lawyers will not be used to represent either party. - (f) The parties shall make every effort to make use of an agreed to statement of facts.

+- (g) All presentations are to be short and concise and are to include a comprehensive opening statement. - (h) The parties agree to make limited use of authorities during their presentations. - (i) The Arbitrator shall hear the grievances and shall render a decision within two working days of such hearings.
+No written reasons for the decision shall be provided beyond that which the Arbitrator deems appropriate to convey a decision. - (j) Prior to rendering a decision, the Arbitrator may assist the parties in mediating a resolution to the grievance.
 If this occurs, the cost will be borne in accordance with Section 103 of the Labour Relations Code or a Labour Relations Code provision of similar effect. - (k) All decisions of the Arbitrator are to be limited in application to the particular dispute and are without prejudice.
-Arbitration awards shall be of no precedential value and shall not thereafter be referred to by the Parties in respect of any other matter.
-The expedited arbitrators will be advised to include these statements at the beginning of their Reports. - (I) All settlements of expedited arbitration cases prior to hearing shall be without prejudice. - (m) The Parties shall equally share the cost of the fees and expenses of the Arbitrator.
+Arbitration awards shall be of no precedential value and shall not thereafter be referred to by the parties in respect of any other matter.
+The expedited arbitrators will be advised to include these statements at the beginning of their Reports. - (I) All settlements of expedited arbitration cases prior to hearing shall be without prejudice. - (m) The parties shall equally share the cost of the fees and expenses of the Arbitrator. - (n) The expedited arbitrator, who shall act as sole arbitrator, shall be selected from the list as identified below, or shall be a substitute mutually agreed to by the parties.